Genivia/ugrep/README.md

                   when they are on the command line.

            --pager[=COMMAND]
-                  When  output  is  sent  to  the terminal, uses `COMMAND' to page through the output.
+                  When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND  is  `less  -R'.
 This option  makes  --color=auto  behave  as --color=always.
 Enables --break.